 A Michigan is a small, juicy frank bedded in a trough-shaped, cream-soft bun and topped with mustard, onions and a vivid fine-grind beef sauce.
-Where do you find one?
-Only in New York: upstate in the North Country between the Adirondacks and Lake Champlain, primarily in Plattsburgh.
+It’s a regional specialty you’ll find in upstate New York between the Adirondacks and Lake Champlain, primarily in Plattsburgh, as well as in Vermont and up into Quebec.
+It is a close cousin to the New York System wieners of Rhode Island and to Coney Island hot dogs throughout the heartland.

-In the same phylum as the Coney Islands of the heartland and New York systems of Rhode Island, Michigans are primarily summertime food, but Gus's serves them year around.
-While it started as a dog stand in 1951, Gus's has grown to a three-meal-a-day restaurant with a full menu that boasts, "The restaurant features just about everything [even Lake Champlain perch], including their famous 'Michigan red hot,' which they invite you to try while dining."
+While many vacationers think of Michigans as summertime food, Gus’s serves them year around.
+Starting in 1951 as a simple hot dog stand, Gus’s has grown to a three-meal-a-day restaurant with a full menu that boasts, “The restaurant features just about everything [even Lake Champlain perch], including their famous ‘Michigan red hot,’ which they invite you to try while dining.”
 Each Michigan is presented in a cardboard boat.
-The heft of the sauce contrasts with the fluffy bun and fatty frank, and while each separate ingredient is inarguably ignominious, the combo is taste-buds magic – especially when topped with a judicious line of yellow mustard and a scattering of crisp, chopped raw onions.
+The heft of the sauce contrasts with the fluffy bun and fatty frank, and while each separate ingredient is inarguably ignominious, the combo is taste-buds magic – especially when topped with a line of yellow mustard and a scattering of crisp, chopped raw onions.